- 1 What is Debt Arrangement Scheme?

 - 10 Can a creditor still sequester me during a DAS?

 - 11 What happens if my circumstances change?

 - 12 Can I end a DPP early?

 - 13 Debt Arrangement Scheme – FAQ

 DAS, and by extension the Debt Payment Programmes (DPPs) that it helps debtors to set up, is just one of many solutions available to people who are struggling with their finances.
 Whether anyone solution is right for you will depend on your personal circumstances and it can help to be aware of all possible options before making a decision or approaching a money adviser.

 What is Debt Arrangement Scheme?

 The Debt Arrangement Scheme (commonly known as DAS) is the UK’s only statutory debt management plan, available exclusively in Scotland.
-Under DAS, debtors can set up a Debt Payment Programme (DPP) which allows them to pay back their debts by making regular monthly payments which are divided up between their creditors.
-These payments are calculated based on all of a debtor’s circumstances, determining what is an affordable, fair and reasonable amount for them to pay regularly.
+Under DAS, you can set up a Debt Payment Programme (DPP) which allows you to pay back what you owe by making regular monthly payments which are divided up between their creditors.
+These payments are calculated based on personal circumstances, determining what is an affordable, fair and reasonable amount for them to pay regularly.

-The DAS can help to give people the time and space to deal with their debts by requiring creditors to freeze all interest, fees and charges linked to qualifying debts from the date that you apply for a DPP.
+The DAS can help to give people the time and space to deal with money owed by requiring creditors to freeze all interest, fees and charges linked to qualifying debts from the date that you apply for a DPP.
 Your creditors should not contact you to chase for repayment and you will be protected from creditors seeking your sequestration (bankruptcy) or taking other legal action.
 Provided that you complete a DPP set up via the DAS, any debts that remain at the end of the allocated period will be written off.

 The DAS is a flexible scheme and allows you to apply for a DPP with any amount of money owed – there is no minimum requirement.
 There are some criteria that you must meet to qualify for the DAS, however, including that:

 - you have one or more debts;